-We boarded the almost futuristic looking Seaflight at Airlie Beach.
-The three-hour trip passed fairly quickly with a short stop at Hamilton Island and briefings and demonstrations for snorkelling, scuba diving and general ‘coral reef etiquette’.
+We boarded the almost futuristic-looking Seaflight at Airlie Beach.
+The three-hour trip passed fairly quickly with a short stop at Hamilton Island and briefings and demonstrations for snorkeling, scuba diving and general ‘coral reef etiquette’.

 On arrival, we quickly geared up, and were taken out by one of the tenders, to a more remote section of the reef, well away from the snorkelers and DSDs.

 The reef slopes at a comfortable angle and the different types of coral are layered from 20 m all the way to the surface.
 All the usual suspects are present: rabbits, butterflies, angels and surgeons; plenty of coral grouper and reef lizards.
 There is big stuff too: Trevally and Jacks, and little stuff like damsels and dascyllus.

 After the dive, we enjoy a leisurely lunch which is served on the boat up until 2pm, and although there are almost 200 people around, as they are scattered between the different activities and often in the water, the place doesn’t feel crowded.
 At 2:45pm the horn sounds to announce the impending 3pm day boat departure.